 Cons

 Samsung's Neo QLEDs take the lead over comparable OLEDs and standard QLEDs in terms of brightness.
-The 120hz variable refresh rate is there for silky smooth gameplay, but even better than that is the inclusion of AMD FreeSync Premium Pro, so wave goodbye to screen tearing and stutter.
-Resolution is bolstered by this TV's Neo Quantum Processor 4K.
-Analysing every scene o the fly, the AI-powered image enhancement will push your visual gaming experience even higher.
+The 120hz variable refresh rate is there for silky smooth gameplay (and there's support for 4K/144Hz with PC connected content).
+But even better than that is the inclusion of AMD FreeSync Premium Pro, so wave goodbye to screen tearing and stutter.
+Resolution is bolstered by this TV's Neo Quantum AI Gen2 4K Processor.
+Analysing every scene on the fly, the AI-powered image enhancement will push your visual gaming experience even higher.

-Sound-wise, the QN90B will really blast out those in-game sound effects and cinematic music.
+Sound-wise, the QN95D will really blast out those in-game sound effects and cinematic music.
 But if that's not enough power, the addition of Samsung's Q-Symphony will pair your eight internal multi-directional TV speakers with your soundbar too.
 Dolby Atmos and Dolby Digital will elevate the soundstage of your first-person shooter to envelop the room for total immersion.
-You even get Alexa voice control built-in.
+You even get Alexa and Bixby voice services built in.

 Pros